AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_ClientCredentialClient.md

 Property | Type | Description
  --- | --- | ---
 RoleIds | Guid[] | Gets or sets list of Roles to be assigned to this client.
 Member role is always required.
 For security reasons we advise against assigning Admin roles to a client.
-Id | string | Gets or sets secret Id.
+Id | string | Gets or sets client ID for this client.
+This ID should be a GUID.
 Name | string | Gets or sets name of Client.
 Enabled | bool | Gets or sets whether client is enabled.
 Client can be used for authentication if set to true.
 Client cannot be used for authentication if set to false.
 AccessTokenLifetime | int32 | Gets or sets lifetime of access token issued for this client after authentication.
 Minimum 60 seconds.
 Maximum 3600 seconds.
 Defaults to 3600 seconds.